SOBotics/SEDEApi/README.md

     https://path.to.lambda/[site]/[idQuery]?queryParams

-with JWT api token in header name 'bearer' also ContentType='application/json' should be set.
-The result is return as a json array where every record as as attribute column name and as value the value of record.
+with JWT api token in header name `bearer` also `ContentType='application/json'` should be set.
+The result is return as a json array where every record as attribute has column name and as value the value of record.

 ### Example